yimuchen/yimuchen.github.io/_posts/2019-12-12-NewHeadphones.md

 nearly always tempted to dial up my volume because it in the way of what I was listening, whereas now, it is more of a brief pause when the hissing sounds up then thinking to myself: “Oh, I guess the AC kicked in”, the moving on.
 So all in all, the noise-cancelling is doing its job.

-My December trip would be the test to see how well it holds up on a plane.
-From what I can tell, it would reduce the noise to a point where it wouldn't need to raise the headphone volume to painfully loud volumes for typical usage.
+\[Update 2019-12-30\] On my plane ride back to Taiwan, the noise cancelling is very serviceable, with the low frequency rumbling being clearly blocked out, reducing the engine noise to a low volume, higher-pitched faint hissing that is unobtrusive to movie viewing experiences and definitely saved ear pains due to uncomfortably loud volumes.
+The office-oriented design of not being able to fold flat of the Momentum 3 does make wearing the headphones rather unwieldy without putting the headphones away entirely, but it didn't really matter for my using habits.

 Now for a random story.
 When operating in wired mode, whether USB or the 3.5 mm audio line, there was a strange popping noise in the left ear.
 It took me a week